UAE Cost of Living 2026: Monthly Budget Breakdown

 grocery costs and dining

-While shopping habits and restaurant choices will determine your monthly food bill, typical grocery costs in the UAE fall between $250 and $350 per person.
-Dining out ranges from about AED 216 ($59) for a daily menu to roughly $80 for a three-course meal for two in Dubai (about $70 in Abu Dhabi).
+Shopping habits and restaurant choices drive your monthly food bill, but typical grocery costs in the UAE fall between $250 and $350 per person.
+Dining out ranges from about AED 216 ($59) for a daily set menu to roughly $80 for a three-course meal for two in Dubai (about $70 in Abu Dhabi).

 Transportation and Connectivity: Cars, Public Transit, and Taxis